 So, you’ve got your shiny new radiator, but you never want to go through the stress of fixing a leaking radiator again.
 If that’s the case, make sure to use a Rust and Corrosion Inhibitor and clean your water using a Radiator Cleaner on a regular basis!
 You should also be sure to check the hose connections that join the radiator to other parts of your central heating system for any signs of malfunction.
 Identifying potential problems early on can help you avoid having a leaking radiator.

 Finding water leaking from your radiator is an annoying problem but, it’s easier to fix than you probably think.
 If you do need to replace your radiator or valve, make sure to check out our huge range of products.
 We have a diverse collection of radiators including modern chrome radiators and eye-catching feature models.
-Plus, we also stock everything you need to keep your radiator ticking like valve fixtures and radiator cleaning products.
+Plus, we also stock everything you need to keep your radiator ticking like valve fixtures.